-FSP is a tech company known for their power supplies.
+FSP is a tech company known for its power supplies.
 Their quality and attention to detail, make their power supplies some of the best in the business.
 FSP also makes PC components other than power supplies.
 Today we will take a closer look at the FSP Windale 6 CPU cooler, which retails for $44-48 USD.

 CPU Direct Contact: Six heat pipes directly contact with CPU – 100% copper heat pipes are touched on the base which creates a large thermal area and speeds up the heat conduction from the CPU to the heatsink.

 Optimized Fin Design: Windale 6 is featured with unique surface treatment specifically designed to keep heat away from its source rapidly.
-120mm fin design provides optimized cooling effect, also enhances the speed of heat dissipation.
+120mm fin design provides an optimized cooling effect, also enhances the speed of heat dissipation.

 Windale Series Get Ready for AMD Ryzen and Intel Kaby Lake: The Windale 6 comes with a mounting solution that allows it to be compatible with most sockets.

 Best Performance and Silent Fan: With a paragliding blade design, the fan keeps airflow over key components more efficiently and decreases noise.

 Stable Anti-Vibration Rubber: Flexible and soft anti-vibration rubber is easy to assemble.
 Windale 6 provides a better connection to minimize movement and noise between fan and heatsink.

 Easy Installation for Intel and AMD CPUs: Windale 6 equipped with multiple clips to support installation.
 Universal mounting bracket is compatible with both sockets of Intel and AMD.

 Dimensions (W x H x D): 122mm x 110mm x 165mm